-4.a - Candidates use a variety of instructional practices that support the learning of every child.

-4.b - Candidates teach a cohesive sequence of lessons to ensure sequential and appropriate learning opportunities for each child.

-4.c - Candidates explicitly teach concepts, strategies, and skills, as appropriate, to guide learners as they think about and learn academic content.

-4.d - Candidates provide constructive feedback to guide children's learning, increase motivation, and improve student engagement.
-4.e - Candidates lead whole-class discussions to investigate specific content, strategies, or skills, and ensure the equitable participation of every child in the classroom.
-4.f - Candidates effectively organize and manage small group instruction to provide more focused, intensive instruction and differentiate teaching to meet the learning needs of each child.
-4.g - Candidates effectively organize and manage individual instruction to provide targeted, focused, intensive instruction that improves or enhances each child's learning.
-STANDARD 5- Developing as a Lesson Plan and Reflection Professional Curriculum Research Project Candidates promote the learning and Curriculum Mapping Project development of every child through Course Modules participation in collaborative learning Clinical Experiences Log environments, reflective self-study and Family Resource Center Investigation professional learning, and involvement in their professional community.
-5.a - Candidates work collaboratively with colleagues, mentors, and other school personnel to work toward common goals that directly influence every learner's development and growth.
-5.b - Candidates design and implement professional learning activities based on ongoing analysis of student learning; self-reflection; professional standards, research and contemporary practices; and standards of ethical professional practice.
-5.c - Candidates participate in peer and professional learning communities to enhance student learning.
+- 4.a Candidates use a variety of instructional practices that support the learning of every child - 4.b Candidates teach a cohesive sequence of lessons to ensure sequential and appropriate learning opportunities for each child. - 4.c Candidates explicitly teach concepts, strategies, and skills, as appropriate, to guide learners as they think about and learn academic content. - 4.d Candidates provide constructive feedback to guide children's learning, increase motivation, and improve student engagement. - 4.e Candidates lead whole-class discussions to investigate specific content, strategies, or skills, and ensure the equitable participation of every child in the classroom. - 4.f Candidates effectively organize and manage small group instruction to provide more focused, intensive instruction and differentiate teaching to meet the learning needs of each child. - 4.g Candidates effectively organize and manage individual instruction to provide targeted, focused, intensive instruction that improves or enhances each child's learning.

-Teaching and Learning Context Lesson Plan and Reflection
+Teaching and Learning Context Lesson Plan and Reflection professional learning communities to enhance student learning.